 A balanced, well-planned vegan diet is adequate and provides all the dietary requirements for pregnant women and their fetuses.
 In order to get the best out of your vegan diet, be sure to follow a few simple rules:

-- Include protein-rich food in your diet – such as legumes, tofu, TVP and seitan.
+- Include protein-rich foods in your diet – such as legumes, tofu, TVP, and seitan.

 - Have healthy snacks – snack on fruit and nuts instead of packaged salty snacks and sweets.

 - Get enough iodine – iodine is important for pregnant and lactating women, for proper fetal and infant development.
-Dietary sources for iodine includes sea vegetables, such as Wakame, Kombu or Kelp or iodized salt (if there is no mandatory iodine fortification of salt in your country, try to find a special fortified salt).
-Also, the iodine content in your prenatal supplement is important (see the section below).
+Dietary sources for iodine include sea vegetables, such as Wakame, Kombu, Kelp, or iodized salt (if there is no mandatory iodine fortification of salt in your country, try to find a special fortified salt).
+Also, the iodine content in your prenatal supplement is important (see the next paragraph).

 - Supplements – follow the recommendations for pregnant women in your country and consult your physician or dietitian for a more personalized supplement plan.
-In most countries, the recommendation is folic acid (which should also be taken prior to pregnancy), iron and DHA (a specific type of omega 3 that is usually derived from fish, but you can find a vegan DHA supplement made from Algae oil).
-Another possible recommendation is to take prenatal – a multivitamin for pregnant women.
+In most countries, the recommendation is folic acid (which should also be taken before getting pregnant), iron, and DHA (a specific type of omega 3 that is usually derived from fish, but you can find a vegan DHA supplement made from Algae oil).
+Another possible recommendation is to take a prenatal – a multivitamin for pregnant women.

 - Special instructions for vegans?
 Yes: in addition to the supplement mentioned above, be sure to take a vitamin B12 supplement regularly.